jkwanhow/iOS-development-Calculator-Assignment/README.md

+# My solution / implementation

+Uses a [Deque/Double Ended Queue](https://en.wikipedia.org/wiki/Double-ended_queue) data structure.
+Parses the arguments put in to see if they are numeric or are operators one by one.
+Expects the first argument to be numeric and then alternates the expected values.
+Each numeric/operator value is pushed to the back of one of the two respective deques.
+Whenever the deque reaches size 3, perform calculations by removing then pushing back from the head side or tail side based off what operations we have.
+The size of the deque will never exceed 3.
+After going through all the input arguments, exhaust the remaining values in the deque.
+The last numeric value in the numerical deque is the solution.

+# Assignment Description

 <img src="docs/UTS-Logo.png" alt="University of Technology Sydney" width="200" style="width: 30%; float: left; padding: 0 1em 1em 0;"/><p>Faculty of Engineering and Information Technology<br/>School of Software</p>

 <p style="clear:left">41889 - Application Development in the iOS Environment<br/>42889 - iOS Application Development<br/>Autumn 2019</p>